MitchellGerdisch/pulumi-k8s-servicedeployment/README.md

   * If you set it to a local folder, make sure .gitignore is set to ignore `pkg` and `pkg/*`

 ## Build and Test
+If the provider `schema.yaml` has changed, update `Makefile` and `version/version.go` with a new version number to ensure the changes are picked up by the calling code.

 ```bash
 # Build and install the provider (plugin copied to $GOPATH/bin)